Leaf beetle

-Adult and larval leaf beetles feed on all sorts of plant tissue.
+Adult and larval leaf beetles feed on a variety of plant tissue, with some being specialists of particular species or families of plant.
 Many are serious pests of cultivated plants, for example the Colorado potato beetle (Leptinotarsa decemlineata), the asparagus beetle (Crioceris asparagi), the cereal leaf beetle (Oulema melanopus), the mustard beetle (Phaedon cochleariae) and various flea beetles, and a few act as vectors of plant diseases.
 Others are beneficial due to their use in biocontrol of invasive weeds.
 Some Chrysomelidae are conspicuously colored, typically in glossy yellow to red or metallic blue-green hues, and some (especially Cassidinae) have spectacularly bizarre shapes.
 Thus, they are highly popular among insect collectors.